LuizZak/GPEngine/README.md

 ### Serialization

-(this optional feature is available under `pod 'GPEngine/Serialization'`.
-At this point this is unsupported in SPM due to compatibility issues with SwiftyJSON's SPM package.)
+(this optional feature is available under `pod 'GPEngine/Serialization'`.)

 You can use the GameSerializer class to serialize an entity or entire spaces (along with subspaces/entities/components).